 How to store?

-Leftover sautéed mushrooms will keep in the fridge for three to four days in an air tight container.
+Leftover sautéed garlic mushrooms will keep in the fridge for three to four days in an air tight container.
 Allow them to cool completely, cover tightly, and refrigerate or freeze.

-To reheat - Warm them up in a small frying pan over low heat or microwave until warmed through.
+- To reheat - Warm them up in a small frying pan over low heat or microwave until warmed through.

-Helpful tips
+Recipe tips

 - Adjust heat- This not only helps the slices sear and develop a deep caramelization but also helps the released water to simmer away quickly.
 Lower heat will make them steam instead of browning.